Roma-V/blog-list/README.md

 ## Frontend
 [client](client/)\
 The app provides few views for login, looking through the list of posts, editing them, see who's signed up.
+Functionality depends on whether a user is logged in or not.
 The following stack is used:
 - React
 - React Router
 - Redux